 Group and self-hypnosis techniques of religious indoctrination are programming tools to drive expectations; thus, we get the placebo effect in the emotional display of religious ceremonial activities like “falling under the spirit and talking in tongues.”
 The placebo effect in psychology helps us understand why people think these experiences are real.

 Learn To Explore Without An Agenda

 Use your intellect and intuition as your guides to design a unique spiritual path.
 Explore this opportunity we call life.
 It’s all about awakening and developing our potential.
-Be open to new ideas and happy accidents; expecting the unexpected and practicing without an agenda are the traits of a healthy spiritual explorer’s mindset.
+Being open to new ideas and happy accidents, expecting the unexpected, and practicing without an agenda are the traits of a healthy spiritual explorer’s mindset.

 Consciousness Development Tools

 Focus your goals on finding tools that develop your potential.
 Don’t get sidetracked into becoming a follower.
 Don’t follow a religion.
 Don’t follow any teacher that bates you with unrealistic achievements.